 Is it really necessary to change your vehicle’s coolant?
 It’s always best to follow the manufacturer’s recommendations for maintenance, so why do most automobile manufacturers recommend replacing your vehicle’s coolant periodically?
 Can antifreeze really go bad or wear out?

-What Does Coolant Do?
+What is Coolant and What Does it Do?

 - Heat transfer